Blackfb/Python_Challenge/README.md

 ![Revenue](Images/revenue-per-lead.png)

-* Creating a Python script for analyzing the financial records of a company.The dataset is composed of two columns: `Date` and `Profit/Losses`.
+* In this Project, I created  a Python script for analyzing the financial records of a company.

-* Create a Python script that analyzes the records to calculate each of the following:
+* Created a Python script that analyzes the records to calculate each of the following:

   * The total number of months included in the dataset